 This accounting principle has accountants ignore insignificant expenses.
 However, it is important to mention that not just anything can be ignored.
 Only expenditures that have a small impact on the business' financial statements and will not mislead other financial advisors when reading them at a later time can be disregarded.

 According to many accounting experts and laws, an accountant does not have to record any material or object that is considered immaterial.

 The materiality concept also much depends on the sheer size of the entity.
-A multi-billion pound industry may consider £1 million pound transactions to be immaterial whereas some enterprises do not even earn more than £1 billion in annual revenue so this transaction would be regarded as very material.
+A multi-billion dollar industry may consider $1 million dollar transactions to be immaterial whereas some enterprises do not even earn more than $1 billion in annual revenue so this transaction would be regarded as very material.